Pearl River Delta: Pollution

+The Pearl River Delta is notoriously polluted.
+After thirty years of rapid industrialization, the Pearl River Delta has in parts been famed for pollution.
+Acid rain, smog, water pollution, and electronic waste contribute to the perceived problems.
+In travel literature the Pearl River Delta has been titillated as among the most attractive "pollution day trips from Hong Kong".

-The Pearl River Delta is notoriously polluted, with sewage and industrial waste treatment facilities failing to keep pace with the growth in population and industry in the area.
+Treatment facilities for sewage and industrial waste are failing to keep pace with the growth in population and industry in the area.
 A large portion of the pollution is brought about by factories run by Hong Kong manufacturers in the area.
 Much of the area is frequently covered with a brown smog.
 This has a strong effect on the pollution levels in the delta.

-Pollution is a great risk to the Chinese white dolphins that inhabit the area.

-On March 22, 2007 the World Bank approved a $96 million loan to the PRC government to reduce water pollution in the Pearl River Delta.
-On December 23, 2008 it was announced that ¥48.6 billion (about $7.1 billion) will be spent on the river by mid-2010 to clean up the river's sewage problems quoted by Zhang Hu, the director of Guangzhou municipal bureau of water affairs.
+On 22 March 2007 the World Bank approved a $96 million loan to the PRC government to reduce water pollution in the Pearl River Delta.
+On December 23, 2008, it was announced that ¥48.6 billion (about $7.1 billion) will be spent on the river by mid-2010 to clean up the river's sewage problems quoted by Zhang Hu, the director of Guangzhou municipal bureau of water affairs.
 The city will build about 30 water treatment plants, which will treat 2.25 million tonnes of water per day.
-The program hopes to cut down the amount of sewage in the area by 85%, and was also of fundamental importance for the 2010 Asian Games held in Guangzhou from November 12, 2010 to November 27, 2010.
+The program hopes to cut down the amount of sewage in the area by 85%, and was also of fundamental importance for the 2010 Asian Games held in Guangzhou from November 12, 2010, to November 27, 2010.